luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.editors-com/install/version6.2/AMERP amxeditor_Installation_v62.md

 - Example:  Create-language-from-es-CO-to-es-VE.sql" Script
 - Execute Query from PostgreSQL environment
 - You may edit this Query for your favourite Language xx_XX
+- Remember to do Syncronize Terminology

-4- Add country code 3 digits
+4- Verify country code 3 digits is updated on C_Country table
 - CountryCode3 Fields on C_Country Table are already set on Step 2

 5- Pack IN Venezuela ExtendedDemography